HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/prepare-license.md

 2. Check firewall rules allow traffic to the KMS endpoint (configured via `configuration.licensing.kmsBaseUrl`)
 3. Verify DNS resolution of the KMS hostname
 4. If error mentions "Entitlement is invalid", verify your subscription in My HCLSoftware
-5. Contact HCL Support if KMS is down

 ### Issue: "Newly issued access token was immediately rejected"